 Ideas for things to do in Greyton can be found on our Greyton Activities page.

-Go Greyton provides a variety of accommodation whether it is for a short break getaway or family holiday or even a special honeymoon hideaway.
+Our tranquil village is nestled in the Riviersonderend Mountain Nature Reserve and is only a 90 minute drive from Cape Town, in the Overberg region of the Western Cape of South Africa.
+Go Greyton provides a variety of accommodation whether it is for a short break getaway, family holiday or a special honeymoon hideaway.

-Greyton Rose Fair 2014
+Greyton Rose Fair and Open Gardens 2015

 Greyton village walk

 On the Main Road as you come in to Greyton on your left is the Library and next to it, the Old Moravian Hall.
 A little further along is A Little Bizarre, a gift shop, and behind it is the Kraal Gallery.
 As you continue along Main Road, the double-storey on the left used to house Barnards boutique hotel and before that Ploom’s Pottery.
 This building was once the home of the Mays family and is one of the oldest buildings in the village.
 It is a National Heritage building.
 On the opposite side of the road are two well-known Greyton restaurants – the Abbey Rose and Peccadillos Bistro … more